CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfoPropertiesAllOf.md

 `func (o *WorkflowWorkflowInfoPropertiesAllOf) HasRollbackAction() bool`

 HasRollbackAction returns a boolean if a field has been set.

+### GetRollbackOnCancel

+`func (o *WorkflowWorkflowInfoPropertiesAllOf) GetRollbackOnCancel() bool`

+GetRollbackOnCancel returns the RollbackOnCancel field if non-nil, zero value otherwise.

+### GetRollbackOnCancelOk

+`func (o *WorkflowWorkflowInfoPropertiesAllOf) GetRollbackOnCancelOk() (*bool, bool)`

+GetRollbackOnCancelOk returns a tuple with the RollbackOnCancel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRollbackOnCancel

+`func (o *WorkflowWorkflowInfoPropertiesAllOf) SetRollbackOnCancel(v bool)`

+SetRollbackOnCancel sets RollbackOnCancel field to given value.

+### HasRollbackOnCancel

+`func (o *WorkflowWorkflowInfoPropertiesAllOf) HasRollbackOnCancel() bool`

+HasRollbackOnCancel returns a boolean if a field has been set.

+### GetRollbackOnFailure

+`func (o *WorkflowWorkflowInfoPropertiesAllOf) GetRollbackOnFailure() bool`

+GetRollbackOnFailure returns the RollbackOnFailure field if non-nil, zero value otherwise.

+### GetRollbackOnFailureOk

+`func (o *WorkflowWorkflowInfoPropertiesAllOf) GetRollbackOnFailureOk() (*bool, bool)`

+GetRollbackOnFailureOk returns a tuple with the RollbackOnFailure field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRollbackOnFailure

+`func (o *WorkflowWorkflowInfoPropertiesAllOf) SetRollbackOnFailure(v bool)`

+SetRollbackOnFailure sets RollbackOnFailure field to given value.

+### HasRollbackOnFailure

+`func (o *WorkflowWorkflowInfoPropertiesAllOf) HasRollbackOnFailure() bool`

+HasRollbackOnFailure returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)